nikwl/pyduino-lite/README.md

         print('{}'.format(data[-1]))
 ```

+## Methods

+`PyDuino(num_devices, queue_size=2, verbose=False)`

+Starts PyDuino with the given number of devices.
+The queue size determines the number of commands that can be appended to each device queue.

+`PyDuino.connect(ser_string='/dev/ttyUSB1', baudrate=115200, timeout=1.0)`

+Attempts to "ping" the Arduino without throwing an exception (will return True if connection was successful, False otherwise).
+Useful for testing several serial ports if you're not sure which one the Arduino is connected to.

+`PyDuino.send(command, backoff=0)`

+Will enqueue the command to the corresponding device queue.
+Assumes that the command has the basic form: [Order, Device Index, ...].
+Optionally specify a time for PyDuino to "backoff" before sending the next command.

+`PyDuino.read_data(device)`

+Will return the most recent data received from a device.

+`PyDuino.is_connected()`

+Will return True if the PC is connected to the Arduino.

+`PyDuino.is_waiting()`

+Will return True if there are still commands that the interface is waiting to send.
+Call this before exiting your script to ensure you don't close the connection too early.

 ## Applications
 ### Dynamixel Shield
-I initially developed this package specifically to control a dynamixel shield because I couldn't find any existing packages or tutorials for the shield.
-The dynamixels are great because you can control them via velocity and or position commands and also easily query their location.
-I've added an example that controls 4 dynamixel motors in `arduino/dynamixel`, using the same protocol as the stepper and encoder example.
+I initially developed this package to control motors using the Arduino Dynamixel shield.
+The Dynamixels are great because they implement velocity and/or position control and can also be queried for their location.
+I've added an example that controls 4 Dynamixel motors in `arduino/dynamixel`, using the same protocol as the stepper and encoder example.

-However the dynamixel motors are a little more difficult to set up because in order to control multiple motors you need to reset all of their ids, and if you're using two different kinds of motor you also need to change their baudrates.
-See <> for dynamixel setup code.
+If you'd like to use this library to control Dynamixel motors with the Dynamixel Shield but aren't quite sure where to start, I'd recommend checking out my [Dynamixel Shield tutorial](https://github.com/nikwl/dynamixel-shield-toolbox).
+It will guide you through the process of purchasing the right hardware and setting up the motors with the shield.

 ## Sources
 The low level serialization is based on the great [robust-serial](https://github.com/araffin/arduino-robust-serial) package covered in this [Medium article](https://medium.com/@araffin/simple-and-robust-computer-arduino-serial-communication-f91b95596788).
 I really liked this implementation but I didn't like how large and cumbersome the package was to adapt to new projects, so I decided to make my own.